Florida Atlantic Owls Logo

 Florida Atlantic Owls Logo 1979

-When FAU became a full four-year educational institution, it had its own sports teams.
-An American owl was chosen as the mascot because the territory of one of the university’s campuses has been an official sanctuary for this endangered species of birds since April 23, 1971.
+When FAU became a four-year educational institution, it had its own sports teams.
+An American owl was chosen as the mascot because one of the university’s campuses has been an official sanctuary for this endangered bird species since April 23, 1971.

-The emblem looks like a round seal consisting of several concentric rings.
+The emblem resembles a round seal with several concentric rings.
 In the center is a monogram of lowercase letters “f,” “a,” and “u,” superimposed on each other.
 In the wide frame is the inscription “FLORIDA ATLANTIC UNIVERSITY.”
-Two bold dots separate it from the name of the city of Boca Raton, where the main campus of the educational institution is built.
+Two bold dots separate it from the name of the city of Boca Raton, where the institution’s main campus is located.
 The color palette remains blue and white.

 1983 – 1989